 Click here for further pictures

-A range of engines 90 hp to 150 hp is offered depending on customers’ requirements .
+A range of engines 90 hp to 150 hp is offered depending on customers’ requirements.
 240 generator is standard as well as a 240 volt supply from inverter charger.
-The greater part of the boat electrics are 24 volt powered by two alternators on the main engine.
-Great emphasis is placed on ease of maintenance with ready access to on board items where possible.
-Access to the engine space is via a large hatch in the wheelhouse saloon with ladder down to a walk round area which includes a work bench with a vice.
+The greater part of the boat electrics is 24 volt powered by two alternators on the main engine.
+Great emphasis is placed on ease of maintenance with ready access to onboard items where possible.
+Access to the engine space is via a large hatch in the wheelhouse saloon with a ladder down to a walk around space which includes a workbench with a vice.

 Diesel marine boiler supplies hot water to panel radiators and to a large calorifier for hot water.

-Masts and spar in aluminium, electric genoa winches, Slab reefing with option of in boom furling.
+Masts and spar in aluminium, electric genoa winches, Slab reefing with the option of in boom furling.

 Click here to open the designer Tony Tucker’s website in a new tab.